Banner

-B Scene
+B SCENE

 Crush him Some Ice; French him a Fry

-B Scene by Jason Paul
+by Jason Paul

 Peel him a grape.
 When Paul Marinaro sings Anita O’Day’s classic jazz melody, another era takes shape in the smoky haze and candlelight.
 Instantly, the room becomes dark, the air is thick and the mood—just mellow.
 The gin is cold, but the piano's hot, and the heartfelt soul in Marinaro’s voice entrances, creating a drive to do just as he says: You want to peel him a grape.